 - 1-1/4 cups (7-1/2 ounces) semisweet chocolate chips

 - Preheat oven to 350°.
 Line a 13x9-in. baking pan with foil, letting ends extend up sides; coat foil with cooking spray.

 - Microwave butter, sugar and water on high just until mixture comes to a boil, 3-4 minutes; stir until blended.
 Stir in chocolate chips until melted.
-Whisk in eggs, one at a time, and vanilla until blended.
+Whisk in 1 egg at a time, and vanilla until blended.
 Stir in flour and baking powder.